Kutná Hora: Other monuments in the historic town centre

 Next to the Church of Saint Barbara is the Jesuit College, also an important landmark of the town.
 It was designed by the architect Giovanni Domenico Orsi and the construction of this early Baroque building started in 1666.
 After Orsi's death in 1676, the construction was continued by Carlo Lurago.
 Construction continued throughout the 18th century, but was never completed to the planned extent.
 An important part of the complex is the promenade to the Church of St. Barbara with sculptural decoration by František Baugut.

 The so-called Stone House (Kamenný dům) is a late Gothic burgher house from the 1480s.
 Since 1902, it houses the Museum of Silver.

 Hrádek was originally a wooden fortress from 1312, rebuilt into a small castle in 1400–1420 and then completely rebuilt into a palace at the turn of the 15th and 16th centuries.
 A Jesuit seminary was established in its premises in 1686.
 It was used by the Jesuits until the abolishment of the order in 1773.
 From 1910, it was owned by the Kutná Hora town.
 Since 1947, it has been used by the Museum of Silver.

-A notable technical monument is a dodecagon-shaped stone fountain, situated on today's Rejsek Square.
+A notable technical monument is a dodecagon-shaped stone fountain, situated on today's square Rejskovo náměstí.
 It was probably created by Matěj Rejsek and is sometimes called Rejsek's Fountain.
 From its construction in 1495 until 1663, it served as a drinking water reservoir.
 It solved the absence of water sources that were disrupted by mining activities.
 The late Gothic fountain is unique not only in its dimensions, but also in the material used, which was not common in other fountains in the town.

 The plague column in Kutná Hora was created by the Jesuit sculptor František Baugut in 1714–1715.
 It is a sculturally valuable Baroque work, created as a pieta for those who died during the plague epidemic in 1713.
 The top of the column is decorated by the statue of the Virgin Mary Immaculate.
 The pedestal is decorated by statues of saints and miners, typical for Kutná Hora.